datanav/docs/hub/features/notifications-feature.rst

 Alert rate limiting
 ===================

-To avoid flooding users with alert, each notification rule will only generate at most one alert per hour.
+To avoid flooding users with alerts, each notification rule will only generate at most one alert per hour.
 If the notification rule triggered more than once during that hour, the alert-message will say something like this::